charlierobin/expression-evaluation-in-xojo-the-one-that-will-be-thrown-away/README.md

 `var result as Variant = Evaluation.evaluate( instructions )`

-Straightforward execution of a RPN sequence of `InstructionOperands` and `InstructionOperators`.
-Operands are evaluated (strings and numbers go on the stack, sub-clauses evaluated then result put on stack, function parameters each evaluated as a sub-clause, results on stack, then function called, result on stack, etc etc).
+At this point, joy!
+We’re at the straightforward execution of a RPN sequence of `InstructionOperands` and `InstructionOperators`.

+Operands are evaluated in order: strings and numbers go on the stack, sub-clauses are evaluated then result put on stack, function parameters each evaluated (as a sub-clause), results on stack, then the itself is function called, the result put on the stack, etc etc.

+(`TokenOperandFunctionCall` / `InstructionOperandFunctionCall` hold data from earlier in the parsing process about how many parameters they were called with.)

 Operators pop values off stack, evaluate, push result back onto stack in the usual fasion.

 In a correct epxression, at the end, there will be only one value left on the stack: the end result.